Why Time Management Skills Are So Important

-Becoming a good time manager will not happen overnight.
+Becoming good at time management will not happen overnight.
 You need to make up your mind.
 Then stick towards making it work.
 This way, you will slowly start adapting to this new way of doing things.
-Being a good time manager will help you be a good med student.
+Being good at time management will help you be a good med student.

-Here are a three ways you can be a good time manager:
+Here are three ways you can be a good time manager:

 1. Set Short-Term & Long-Term Goals

 There is something you want to achieve each time you finish a task.
 It is important to clearly set out what exactly you want to achieve.
 This is your long-term goal.

 When you know what you want, come up with plans on how to achieve it.
 These plans are short-term goals.
 Setting short-term goals will help you work towards achieving your long-term goals.